reverentOne/SwitchHack/README.md

 <!-- Installing games on your Switch -->
 <h2 id="games"> :video_game: Installing games on your Switch</h2>

-<p>I will go over the 3 main ways to intall and play games on your Switch.
+<p>I will go over the 3 main ways to install and play games on your Switch.
 Only method 1 is recommended.
 Methods 2 and 3 are for informational purposes only as <b>I do not promote or encourage unlawful activities including piracy</b></p>
 <ul>
 <li><p>Method 1: Buying games through Nintendo and playing online</p>
 <ul>